Timeline: News Corp and the phone-hacking scandal

 -- Paul Stephenson, London's police commissioner, resigns after coming under fire over the appointment of former News of the World deputy editor, Neil Wallis, as a public relations adviser to the force.

 July 19 - Rupert Murdoch, questioned by parliament's Culture, Media and Sports committee, says he was "shocked, appalled and ashamed" when he heard about the Dowler case.
-Murdoch says he does not consider himself personally responsible.
+Murdoch denies he considers himself personally responsible.
+James Murdoch also appears before the committee.
+Brooks also joins her former bosses in apologizing.

-July 20 - Parliament's home affairs committee releases report criticising News International's attempts to "deliberately thwart" the original hacking investigation.
+July 20 - Parliament's home affairs committee releases report criticizing News International's attempts to "deliberately thwart" the original hacking investigation.

-October 21 - Rupert Murdoch deflects attempts by investors to remove him as chairman of News Corp at the company's annual meeting.
-He retains his sons James and Lachlan as directors.
+Oct 21 - Rupert Murdoch deflects attempts by investors to remove him as chairman of News Corp at the company's annual meeting.
+He also retains his sons James and Lachlan as directors.

+November 7 - News International admits its staff ordered surveillance to be carried out on two lawyers representing victims suing the media group over the scandal.

-November 10 - James Murdoch, in a second appearance before the parliamentary committee, denies he misled the committee.
+November 10 - James Murdoch, in a second appearance before the parliamentary committee, denies he misled parliament about the extent of his knowledge of hacking at News of the World.
+He blames other senior executives for not telling him more about potential evidence of widespread hacking.

 -- Murdoch reiterates that Myler and Crone had not shown him the transcripts, contained in an email dubbed the "For Neville" email, and says Crone misled parliament.

-November 14 - A public inquiry, chaired by Lord Leveson and set up by Cameron, begins its investigations into media ethics.
+November 14 - The public inquiry, chaired by Lord Leveson and set up by Cameron, begins its investigations into newspaper practices.

-November 29 - Paul McMullan, a reporter at the News of the World, tells the inquiry that former editors of the newspaper, including Coulson, were aware of hacking at the tabloid.
+November 29 - Paul McMullan, a reporter at the News of the World, tells the public inquiry that former editors of the newspaper, including Andy Coulson, were aware of phone-hacking at the tabloid.

-December 7 - Police arrest private investigator Glen Mulcaire as part of their Operation Weeting investigation into phone hacking.
-Mulcaire had been jailed in 2007 for illegally accessing the voicemails of royal aides, along with Goodman.
+December 7 - Police arrest Glen Mulcaire as part of their Operation Weeting investigation into phone hacking.
+Mulcaire had already been jailed in 2007 for illegally accessing the voicemails of royal aides and five other figures along with Clive Goodman.

+December 10 - More than 800 people have had their telephones illegally hacked by the defunct News of the World, British police investigating the alleged practice say.

+December 21 - Coulson loses a case to force News Group Newspapers, the defunct News of the World's publisher, to pay his legal fees relating to phone-hacking charges.